Skip to main content

 Provide an auth token when setting up the Dekaf connector.
 This can be a password of your choosing and will be used to authenticate consumers to your Kafka topics.

-Once the connector is created, note the task name, such as YOUR-ORG/YOUR-PREFIX/YOUR-MATERIALIZATION.
+Once the connector is created, note the full materialization name, such as YOUR-ORG/YOUR-PREFIX/YOUR-MATERIALIZATION.
 You will use this as the username.

 Connecting Estuary Flow to Tinybird